 While interventions can touch on multiple behaviors, they will be most effective when no more than two to three specific sub-behaviors are emphasized at any given time.
-Multiple behavioral objectives can make program design more complex, more time and resource-intensive, and makes it harder for providers to retain content.
+Multiple behavioral objectives can make program design more complex, more time and resource-intensive, and providers have difficulty retaining content.
 Interventions can be staggered/phased to reduce these challenges.
-For this reason, it is helpful to use data to rank which behaviors should be prioritized (see step 6, monitoring and evaluation, for data sources).
+For this reason, program designers will ideally use data to rank which behaviors should be prioritized (see Step 6: Use a holistic approach to monitoring and evaluation for data sources).
 Criteria for prioritization should include behaviors with the most room for improvement, behaviors of greatest significance for health outcomes, or behaviors within the scope and expertise of the collaborating agencies involved.

-- WHO guidelines for malaria case management - WHO guidelines on Intermittent preventive treatment in pregnancy (IPTp) - PSI Keystone Design Framework: Diagnose Phase Resources - For Outreach, Training and Supportive Supervision Plus (OTSS+) checklists, contact Keith Esch at PMI Impact Malaria (kesch@psi.org) - Think | BIG Guidance and Sample Behavior Profiles, Malaria
+- World Health Organization (WHO) guidelines for the Treatment of M - WHO guidelines on Intermittent Preventive Treatment in Pregnancy (IPTp) - Population Services International (PSI) Keystone Design Framework: Diagnose Phase Resources - Think | BIG Guidance and Sample Behavior Profiles, Malaria - For Outreach, Training and Supportive Supervision Plus (OTSS+) checklists, contact Keith Esch at PMI Impact Malaria (kesch@psi.org)